64kramsystem/geet/README.md

 ## Development status

 Geet is in alpha status.
-Although I use it daily, lots of features are being implemented, and internal/external APIs are frequently changed.
+Although I use it daily, new features are frequently added, and internal/external APIs/workflows may change.

-The public release will be 1.0, and is expected to be released in January 2018 or earlier.
+The public release will be 1.0, and is expected to be released in February 2018 or earlier.